Free Standing HBO Facilities

 Identify a proper location that complies with the build out requirements for oxygen safety.
 Perhaps help is needed to locate proper real estate through a realtor or other construction professional.
 Hyperbaric clinics require certain types of buildings that can be modified or built to follow NFPA codes.

-- Site Visit to multiple properties to eval best options
+- Site Visit to multiple properties to evaluate best options

 - Building Evaluation: Construction type/parking/access for HBO unit deliveries/Square Footage